Daninator1/Breaker/README.md

 For the NuGet package to work, the version needed for the comparison has to be cloned locally to the `.breaker` directory.
 This means that the time to initialize the analyzer will depend on the size of the repository.
 Consequently, this folder should be added to the `.gitignore` file.

 Log messages can be found inside the `.breaker/breaker.log` file.

+## Known problems

+- When analyzing multiple multiple projects, diagnostics can only be reporting for the currently analyzed project.
+Due to this limitation it can happen that after opening up or reloading the solution, the analyzer will fail to create all diagnostic warnings until further changes to the code are made.
+Rebuilding the solution will fix this.
+A solution for this problem would be greatly appreciated.

+- In certain scenarios where there are multiple controllers with the same name and route, once one gets moved to a new project, the analyzer can no longer find the correct one for the comparison.

+- If an action return type gets wrapped into `ActionResult`, the analyzer will falsely report this as a breaking change.

 ## Contributions